0xPolygon/polygon-docs/docs/pos/how-to/validator/prerequisites.md

 ## Before setting up the Validator node

-!!!caution
+!!! warning "Caution"

-    We recommend running the Validator node with Sentry.
-Otherwise, you may encounter security concerns and issues with your Validator node.
+    We highly recommend running the validator node with a sentry node.
+This helps mitigate security concerns and potential issues that may arise with your validator node.

 ### Downloading the Snapshot